 All ACES personnel who collect or use personally identifiable information regarding students will be annually informed of the confidential nature of such information, and of ACES procedures with respect to the rights of students and parents as they relate to the confidentiality of records and information.
-This regulation is in accordance with the federal Family Educational Rights and Privacy Act (FERPA) of 1974 which protects the privacy of student education records.
-Under said act, parents have the right to inspect and review student education records maintained by the school, the right to request that a school corrects records which they believe are misleading or inaccurate.

 ACES will maintain a record of the student's name, program, date of entrance and date of withdrawal from ACES.
 This information will be sent to and maintained by the Executive Director or designee for fifty (50) years according to law and maintained within the Central Office of ACES.
-(Legal Reference: Connecticut General Statutes; Sec.110-15b Access of parent or guardians to student's records; Sec.10-209 Records not to be public; Federal Family Educational Rights and Privacy Act of 1974 (FERPA), as amended).
+(Legal Reference: Connecticut General Statutes; Sec.110-15b Access of parent or guardians to student's records; Sec.10-209 Records not to be public; Federal Family Educational Rights and Privacy Act of 1974, as amended).